tradingview/rest_integrations_docs/source/FAQ.rst

 Should we send ``StreamingDailyBarResponse``?
 Or it can be calculated from our 1-minute history intervals and live feed data?
    You do not need to send it.
 If there is ``has-daily: false`` in the `/symbol_info`_, we will skip the daily updates.
-However, when it is impossible to build a day bar out of minute bars, we need to request it daily.
+However, when it is impossible to build a daily bar from the 1-minute bars, we use daily bars from the API.

 How to set up a minimal price step (min tick size)?
    Minimal tick size is set by ``pricescale`` and ``minmovement`` parameters in the `/symbol_info`_: